jdotrjs/phaser3-hadoken/README.md

 ## Demo

-A WIP library to match fighting-game style move sequencess.
+A super compact (13k minimized, 55k with source map!) library to match fighting game style move sequences and generally help map user input into your game.

 A [live demo][demo] is available and a gif is too:

 ![Hadoken demo gif](https://raw.githubusercontent.com/jdotrjs/phaser3-hadoken/master/README/hadoken_demo.gif)